ARGANS/training-raster-clipper/TUTORIAL.md

 ## Feedback

 If you have any questions or feedback regarding this tutorial, please contact me (Etienne) or Pierre

+## Improvements ideas

+- You can add another step to persist the model, so it can be computed once and then reused on other images, rather than recalculating it on each script execution

 ## Tout Doux